joshmarshall/domtest/README.md

 Since it wraps NodeUnit, it should also bring in any plain NodeUnit TestCase objects too, not just domTests.

+Currently, there's an issue where you'll need to press Ctrl-C when the tests are finished.
+(It will say "OK" or "FAIL" to let you know that it's done.)
+Some callback is not being fired, apparently.

 DomTest Options
 ---------------